daudix/daudix.one/index.md

 ____0_____0__\|/__@@@@__@@@__________|_\|/__|___\|/__\|/___________|_|_
 </pre>

+# Daudix's Blog

-Howdy! welcome to my little snug nook, take your cup of coffee and look around!
+Howdy! welcome to my little snug nook, I write about software, FOSS and what not, take your cup of coffee and look around!

 ## Posts